-I’m always amazed by the perennials in my garden that bloom so vigorously into the fall.
-These powerhouse plants have the color to back up their efforts—they are as brilliant in hue as they are are strong in stem.
-Fall perennials provide such a show in the garden for us gardeners, but also are an essential food source for our winged friends, bees, and other pollinators.
+I’m always amazed by the fall-blooming flowers in my garden that look so colourful well into autumn.
+These powerhouse plants have the color to back up their efforts—they are as brilliant in hue as they are strong in stem.

 Hardy Mums (Chrysanthemum morifolium)